Adalina finished cleaning the kitchen and entered the living room, only to see her daughter in a sullen mood.

 A young girl with long brown hair tied into a ponytail was in her room.
 She was swinging around a blunt metal practice sword, customized to fit her small build.

 She swung it with raw, unrefined finesse as she practiced the eight forms taught to her.
-A fire burn inside of her as she moved, weaving, spinning, piercing, and slashing.
+A fire burned inside of her as she moved, weaving, spinning, piercing, and slashing.
 She wore tight fitting clothes that were unusual for a young lady of her status, and swung her sword with a sense of purpose.

 Her newfound interest in swords started half a year ago due to envy, but she was now earnestly practicing it.